Misdinar/Airplane-Management-Sytem/README.md

 # Airplane-Management-Sytem
-Just a simple Airplane Management Sytem made with Windows Form App in Visual Studio
+Just a simple Airplane Management Sytem made with Windows Form App in Visual Studio The implementation uses the Windows Forms App with additional packages such as Guna UI and Bunifu UI

 Feature:
 - Record & View Flight